utahplt/ifT-benchmark/EXAMPLES.md

 ## Tree Node

 This is an example of recursive predicates.
 The `TreeNode` is defined to be a recursive type, where each node is a pair of a number and a list of `TreeNode`s.
 The `IsTreeNode?` function checks if the input is a `TreeNode` or not.
+Implementers may use a for-loop instead of `foldl`.

 ```
 type TreeNode = Pairof(Number, Listof(TreeNode))